KethanShetty/Movie-Recommendation/README.md

 # Movie-Recommendation
-It the mini project for the university :-Personalized Movie Recommendation System
+It is the mini project for the university :-Personalized Movie Recommendation System